 It’s not all about produce though, it’s also about how this incredible larder is used.
 In most menus, all dietary requirements are catered for, and if you’re in any doubt be sure to ask.

-Cafés have amazing homebaking with fresh scones, beautiful cakes and ranges of coffees and teas to accompany them.
+Cafés have amazing homebaking with fresh scones, beautiful cakes and a range of coffees and teas to accompany them.
 Light lunches offer a variety of sandwich, panini and toastie options, and homemade soups.
 Try something different, like an Arran Butcher Haggis toastie topped with Arran Cheese!

 Arran really is Scotland’s foodie isle.
 Remember to try some of the local produce – and let your tastebuds do the talking!
 And if you've brought your pet on holiday, please see our Pet Audit for dog-friendly eating places.